 Detection of most cases of CPE in surveillance samples reflects a system in which most people with CPE are detected relatively early in their contact with the healthcare system allowing early application of measures to control spread.

-Figure 4 - Proportion of CPE isolated from people identified by Surveillance and Diagnostic samples for the 3 most recent years.
+Figure 4 - Proportion of CPE isolated from people identified by Surveillance and Diagnostic samples.

 This figure is based on data from the National CPE Reference Laboratory Service.
 It is intended that it be updated quarterly.